mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name='a_ai'>Mnemonics, seeds and hexseeds: additional information</a>

-All MMGen commands that take mnemonic, seed or hexseed data may receive the data from a prompt instead of a file.
-Just omit the file name and specify the input
+All MMGen commands that take mnemonic, seed or hexseed data may receive the data interactively from the user instead of from a file.
+This feature allows you to store your seed entirely in your head if you wish and never record it on a physical medium.
+To input your seed data at the prompt, just specify an input format instead of a file name:
-format:

 	$ mmgen-addrgen -i words 1-10
 	...